tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 First, open a Bash console.
 By clicking `$ Bash` from under the `New console` header.
 If you run `python --version` then you will see that the Python is 2.7+.
 In order to set up our Python 3.7+ environment, we'll need to issue the following command.

 {lang="bash",linenos=off}
-	$ mkvirtualenv -p python3.7 rango
+	$ mkvirtualenv -p python3.7 rangoenv
 	Running virtualenv with interpreter /usr/bin/python3.7
 	Using base prefix '/usr'
-	New python executable in /home/rangodemo2019/.virtualenvs/rango/bin/python3.7
+	New python executable in /home/rangodemo2019/.virtualenvs/rangoenv/bin/python3.7
-	Also creating executable in /home/rangodemo2019/.virtualenvs/rango/bin/python
+	Also creating executable in /home/rangodemo2019/.virtualenvs/rangoenv/bin/python
 	Installing setuptools, pip, wheel...done.
-	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rango/bin/predeactivate
+	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rangoenv/bin/predeactivate
-	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rango/bin/postdeactivate
+	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rangoenv/bin/postdeactivate
-	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rango/bin/preactivate
+	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rangoenv/bin/preactivate
-	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rango/bin/postactivate
+	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rangoenv/bin/postactivate
-	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rango/bin/get_env_details
+	virtualenvwrapper.user_scripts creating /home/rangodemo2019/.virtualenvs/rangoenv/bin/get_env_details

 Above we have used Python 3.7, but you can check which version of Python you are using, and use that instead.
 Remember that `rangodemo2019` will be replaced with your own username.
 The process of creating the virtual environment will take a little while to complete (as you are using a host shared with many others).
 After the environment has been created, you will be presented with a slightly different prompt.

 {lang="text",linenos=off}
-	(rango) ~ $
+	(rangoenv) ~ $

-Note the inclusion of `(rango)` compared to the previous prompt.
-This signifies that the `rango` virtual environment has been activated, so any package installations will be done within that virtual environment, leaving the wider system setup alone.
+Note the inclusion of `(rangoenv)` compared to the previous prompt.
+This signifies that the `rangoenv` virtual environment has been activated, so any package installations will be done within that virtual environment, leaving the wider system setup alone.
 If you issue the command `ls -la`, you will see that a directory called `.virtualenvs` has been created.
 This is the directory in which all of your virtual environments and associated packages will be stored.
 To confirm the setup, issue the command `which pip`.
-This will print the location in which the active `pip` binary is located - hopefully within `.virtualenvs` and `rango`, as shown in the example below.
+This will print the location in which the active `pip` binary is located - hopefully within `.virtualenvs` and `rangoenv`, as shown in the example below.

 {lang="text",linenos=off}
-	/home/rangodemo2019/.virtualenvs/rango/bin/pip
+	/home/rangodemo2019/.virtualenvs/rangoenv/bin/pip

 To see what packages are already installed, enter `pip list`.
 Now we can customise the virtual environment by installing the required packages for our Rango application.
 Install all the required packages by issuing the following commands.